polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/asset-hub.md

 - **`destroy()`** - destroy an entire asset class, removing it permanently from the chain
 - **`freeze()`** and **`thaw()`** - administrators or privileged users can lock or unlock assets from being transferred

-For a full list of dispatchable and privileged functions, see the [Call Enum Rust docs](https://docs.rs/pallet-assets/latest/pallet_assets/pallet/enum.Call.html){target=\_blank}.
+For a full list of dispatchable and privileged functions, see the [Dispatchables Rust docs](https://docs.rs/pallet-assets/latest/pallet_assets/pallet/enum.Call.html){target=\_blank}.

-### Public Functions
+### Querying Functions

-The Assets pallet exposes several key public functions that developers can interact with programmatically.
+The Assets pallet exposes several key querying functions that developers can interact with programmatically.
 These functions allow you to query asset information and perform operations essential for managing assets across accounts.
-The two main public functions are:
+The two main querying functions are:

 - **`balance(asset_id, account)`** - retrieves the balance of a given asset for a specified account.
 Useful for checking the holdings of an asset class across different accounts

 - **`total_supply(asset_id)`** - returns the total supply of the asset identified by `asset_id`.
 Allows users to verify how much of the asset exists on-chain

 In addition to these basic functions, other utility functions are available for querying asset metadata and performing asset transfers.
-You can view the complete list of public functions in the [Pallet Struct Rust docs](https://docs.rs/pallet-assets/latest/pallet_assets/pallet/struct.Pallet.html){target=\_blank}.
+You can view the complete list of querying functions in the [Pallet Struct Rust docs](https://docs.rs/pallet-assets/latest/pallet_assets/pallet/struct.Pallet.html){target=\_blank}.

 ### Permission Models and Roles